cleberaksenen/cleberaksenen/README.md

-## 🌐 Bioinformatician | Big Data | Machine Learning Scientist
+## 🌐 AI & Data Science Engineer | Big Data

-I'm passionate about uncovering biological insights through data and currently working with **Fiocruz Genomic Surveillance** to track and understand pathogens at the molecular level.
-I'm always eager to connect and collaborate with bioinformaticians, programmers, and biological scientists!
+Experienced AI & Data Science Engineer with a strong background in Bioloical Data, Data Analysis, and Machine Learning.
+Skilled in designing and optimizing data pipelines, implementing scalable architectures, and developing machine learning models for real-world applications.
+Proficient in ETL processes, distributed computing, and cloud-based solutions, ensuring efficient data processing and model deployment.
+Passionate about leveraging data-driven insights to drive innovation and business intelligence.

 ---

 ### 🔬 About Me
 - 💻🧬🌱 Currently working on data science, statistics and bioinformatician
-- 👥 Open to collaborations in data analysis, data scientistsm bioinformatics and computational biology
+- 👥 Open to collaborations in data analysis, data scientist and computational biology
-- 🤖 Constantly exploring new methods in **Machine learning models**, **NGS analysis** and **bioinformatics automation**
+- 🤖 Constantly exploring new methods in **Machine learning models**, **NGS analysis** and **data automation**

 ---